shiatsumat/cluss/README.md

 which is analogous to a type class indicating that a type matches some of its "instances".
 The constraint `In [Type T, ...] a` is what we call a "cluss".

-Unlike type classes, whose instances are open and whose methods are closed, cluss instances are *closed* and cluss methods are *open*.
+Cluss instances are *closed* and cluss methods are *open*, unlike type classes, whose instances are open and whose methods are closed.

 Clusses can easily be used in a nested way, and can even be *recursive*, just like recursive type classes,